MFM Reader

 .endmacro

 The temp register has now the number of clock cycles since the last time the timer has been reset and the timer itself is reset to prepare for the next read.
+In the meantime the counter is proceeding we have time to evaluate the interval length and switch states.

 Reading a Record